“I am the Good Shepherd; I know my own and my own know me”. John 10:14"

 Share their WOW moments with us

 Please share your child's WOW moments with us.
 We want to know about their WOW moments and love finding out about some of the positive things they have done at home; we will share them with their friends, too.
-There is WOW moment slips on our nursery board.
+There are WOW moment slips on our nursery board.

 “I am the Good Shepherd; I know my own and my own know me”.
 John 10:14"